Real Feedyard Work, Real Professional Development

 The internship is broken into three segments with the sessions being discussions rather than lectures and students are able to interact with experts in the area they are discussing.
 The pre-internship session occurs on the UNL campus beginning near the end of May to provide basic knowledge pertaining to the feedyard industry.
 Students interact with specialists in feedyard management and nutrition, animal health, economics, and personnel management.
 The second portion of the internship occurs when students go to their host feedyards to experience firsthand how professionals utilize the principles students learned in the pre-session.
 During the third portion, students return to UNL for two weeks to discuss their experiences with each other and the experts they were exposed to during the pre-session.

-- Late May-Begin six week feedyard management class at UNL
+- Six week feedyard management class at UNL begins the Tuesday right after Memorial day in May

 - Internship orientation